sayanhasan/stock-manage-system-simply/README.md

 # STOCK MANAGE SYSTEM

-Building a .NET MVC WITH DB FIRST in .NET WITH DBFIRST.
+Building STOCK MANAGE SYSTEM in .NET WITH DBFIRST.

 ### Show some :heart: and star the repo to support the project